Four people referred for prosecution for flying drones after Queen’s death

 Protection was provided for more than 230 protected people through the programme and until international delegates departed the UK, he said.

-He added that the threat of terrorism remained “very real” in Britain.
+He added that the threat of terrorism remained “very real” in Britain and one that the police remain committed to fighting in a changing landscape.

 “We’ve had a major and momentous month which I believe has demonstrated the very best of policing and our security partnerships,” he said.